la2050/archive/_projects/2015/generation-next-ready-on-the-set-and-action-science-technology-engineering-arts-and-math.md

   prize at the annual SET Awards Ceremony.
 project_image: 'https://img.youtube.com/vi/5paOc34oG84/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/5paOc34oG84'
-'In one to three sentences, please describe your proposal.': >- Generation Next will bring seminars into high school classrooms to build writing skills and a love of writing by teaching screenwriting basics using professional screenwriters.
-Students in participating classes can submit ideas for movie or TV scripts dealing with scientists, engineers or technologists, and students with winning ideas will be supported by science and creative mentors in writing a full script.
-Top 2 finished scripts will receive a cash prize at the annual SET Awards Ceremony.
 Where will you be working?:
   - San Fernando Valley
   - Westside